 - 1 lb yellow potatoes peeled and cut into half inch pieces

-- 2 tbsp avocado oil or cooking oil of choice optional
+- 2 tablespoon avocado oil or cooking oil of choice optional

 - chives, parsley or extra salt, if needed

 - Peel and chop your potatoes into roughly half inch pieces and place them in a large bowl.
 Cover with cold water and let them soak for 20 minutes.
 Then drain them, rinse with cold water and place them on a clean, dry dish towel and pat the potatoes dry.
 Wipe the bowl dry, and place the potatoes back inside.